-The Church of St. John the Evangelist was consecrated in 1883, having been converted from an Elizabethan barn in 1872.
-It was linked with St. Michael’s Church, Cropthorne, in a united benefice in 1923 before both parish churches became part of a wider united benefice with churches in the villages of Fladbury, Hill & Moor and Wyre Piddle across the River Avon in 1998.
+The church was linked with St. Michael’s Church, Cropthorne, in a united benefice in 1923 before both parish churches became part of a wider united benefice with churches in the villages of Fladbury, Hill & Moor and Wyre Piddle across the River Avon in 1998.

 Following a serious fire in the church in May 1985, the village community responded positively and the repaired church was rededicated in November 1986.